user3141592/screen-generator/README.md

-HOW CAN I HAVE A BRIEF INSIGHT OF WHAT SCREEN_GENERATOR DOES?
+# HOW CAN I HAVE A BRIEF INSIGHT OF WHAT SCREEN_GENERATOR DOES?

 ./screen-generator -c "watch -c 'ps -e -o cmd | tac';watch df ;tcpdump;top"

-SETUP
+# SETUP

-#### AVAILABLE FROM VERSION ONLY v0.4
-#1) PPA PACKAGE

-#sudo add-apt-repository ppa:user3514/screen-generator && sudo apt-get update
-#sudo apt-get install screen-generator
-####

 1) DEBIAN PACKAGE